crazzfeng/sendcloud-docs/docs/Email API/api_user-2.md

     > **Important:** A batch reset will assign the **same new API_KEY** to all selected API_USERs.

     **Key Rotation Grace Period:** After a reset, the new API_KEY becomes effective immediately.
-However, to prevent disruption to your ongoing email streams, the **old API_KEY will remain valid for a grace period of 15 minutes**.
+However, to prevent disruption to your ongoing email streams, the **old API_KEY will remain valid for a 15-minute grace period**.
 This allows you to update your applications smoothly.
   </Tab>
 </Tabs>